How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 4. Centralize Communication

 Phone calls, text messages, WhatsApp chats, and emails all over the place = lost information.
+Coordinating field updates becomes far easier with a structured construction communication app that keeps all messages tied to the project.

 Centralize your communication by: